 Gap Medics is a specialist company dedicated to providing year-round hospital shadowing programs abroad to students aged 16+ with the aim of helping them gain valuable experience before applying to medical school.

-We offer short-term programs in Tanzania, Thailand, and Czech Republic for aspiring doctors, nurses, physician assistants, dentists, and midwives.
+We offer short-term programs in Tanzania, Thailand, Croatia and Poland for aspiring doctors, nurses, physician assistants, dentists, and midwives.
 These programs are designed to give students practical insight into the work of healthcare professionals before they begin their clinical training.
 Whether they are seeking to improve upon their applications or to provide focus and context to their interviews, Gap Medics students get an early look into their future careers before committing themselves to years of study.

 Coupled with the excitement and adventure of overseas travel, Gap Medics seeks to provide a global understanding of the hospital environment.
 Around 50% of our program participants join us in Tanzania.
 This East African country offers the unique opportunity for students to gain in-depth insight into the day-to-day work of healthcare professionals in a developing nation.
 At each destination, we strive to enhance students’ awareness of the culture in which they will be working by providing Global Health Tutorials specific to their host country.